eljeenbanta/ReactJS-API/README.md

 ## After installation

-*in the application itself, type a specific Subreddit topics.
+* In the application itself, type a specific Subreddit topics.
 The application will automatically search for the keyword in the search box.

-*You can click the specific title of the search results to go on the main link of the topic.
+* You can click the specific title of the search results to go on the main link of the topic.

-*in the bottom of the page there is a pagination to move on the next page of the search results.
+* In the bottom of the page there is a pagination to move on the next page of the search results.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts